philanc/slua/README.md

 - linenoise (slua is built on Linux with linenoise to replace readline.
 A limited Lua binding to linenoise is also provided to allow usage of linenoise in applications)
 - ltbox - a small library to write text-based user interfaces based on the termbox library

+Some documentation and references about these libraries is available in [doc/all_libraries.md] and directory doc.

 ### Static build

 slua is linked completely statically.
 It uses no dynamic library, not even libc.